claireloconnell/claireloconnell.github.io/_pages/research-overview.md

    caption="Affiliative partners allopreening (grooming) one another.
 Birds are marked with a unique three-color combination using non-toxic markers.
 These color combinations help observers identify individuals while collecting data.
 Photo credit: Claire L. O'Connell"
 %}

 My long-term goals center on bridging the gap between behavioral ecology, conservation practice, and public understanding.
-By integrating conceptual frameworks from behavioral ecology with robust analytical tools, I aim to help develop management strategies that more effectively protect and conserve social species—especially those whose survival depends on the strength and flexibility of their social systems.
+By integrating conceptual frameworks from behavioral ecology with robust analytical tools, I aim to help develop management strategies that more effectively protect and conserve social species, especially those whose survival depends on the strength and flexibility of their social systems.